USEPA/LCIAformatter/paper.md

 # Structure

-The code is written in the Python 3.x language and primarily use the latest pandas package for data storage/manipulation.
+The code is written in the Python 3.x language and primarily uses the latest pandas package for data storage and manipulation.
 The code is stored on a USEPA GitHub repository and is available for public access.
-LCIA methods are created in openLCA JSON-LD formats....

-Describe package structure etc. - Ben Y
-1. Accesses LCIA methods directly from the source (currently includes excel files and access databases), downloading and saving in a temporary cache
+The LCIAformatter access source methods directly from the data provider.
+These methods take the format of excel files or access databases.
+Source data are downloaded and saved in a temporary cache.
-2. Flow names, indicators, characterization factors, and other metadata are compiled in a standard format
+To support the specific functions necessary to access and parse individual methods, each method is processed within its own module.
+Flow names, indicators, characterization factors, and other metadata are compiled in a [standard format](https://github.com/USEPA/LCIAformatter/tree/documentation/format%20specs).
-3. Adjustments are made as needed to improve consistency between indicators and across methods -handling duplicate entries for the same flow
+Adjustments are made as needed to improve consistency between indicators and across methods.
+This includes handling duplicate entries for the same elementary flow, data cleaning (such as cleaning string names, adjusting capitalization, formatting of CAS Registry Numbers).
--data cleaning: e.g. cleaning string names, adjusting capitalization, formatting of CAS -supporting non specified secondary contexts where non are provided
+Additionally, the LCIAformatter supports the inclusion of non specified secondary contexts where none are provided.
-4. Parsing midpoints from endpoints within a single source, if necessary
-5. Applying flow mapping to FEDEFL
--unit conversion as needed
+Where methods provide both midpoint and endpoint categories within a single source, the LCIAformatter parses these methods for separate use.
+Finally, source flow data are mapped to elementary flows in the Federal Elementary Flow List [cite], through mapping files provided within that package.
+These mapping files correspond flow names and contexts to a common set of elementary flows generated for life cycle assessment modeling by the US EPA.
-6. Mapped methods are stored locally as parquet files for future access by LCIAformatter or other tools
+Mapped methods are stored locally as parquet files for future access by LCIAformatter or other tools.
-7. Optionally, mapped methods can be exportd as JSON-LD format for use in LCA software tools such as openLCA.
+Additionally, mapped methods can be exported as JSON-LD format for use in LCA software tools such as openLCA.

-# Applied Uses
+# Available Methods

-TRACI2.1 - Sarah
+## TRACI2.1 - Sarah
 TRACI 2.1 source file: https://www.epa.gov/sites/production/files/2015-12/traci_2_1_2014_dec_10_0.xlsx
 Source citation: [@bare_traci_2011]

-ReCiPe2016 - Ben Y
+## ReCiPe2016
-[@huijbregts_recipe_2017]
+ReCiPe 2016 characterizes impacts across XX midpiont indicators and three perspectives: Individualistic, Hierarchist, and Egalitarian [@huijbregts_recipe_2017].
+The LCIAformatter generates endpoint impacts through a series of midpoint conversion factors provided for each indicator.
+As is done for TRACI2.1, where characterization factors are not supplied for unspecified secondary contexts, an average factor across the possible contexts is generated.
+This ensures that users that do not specify a secondary context (e.g. emission/air with no indication of population density) can still obtain a characterization factor for a flow.

-ImpactWorld+ - Ben M
+## ImpactWorld+ - Ben M
 [@bulle_impact_2019]
 2-3 sentences on instances where mapping is not 1:1 (e.g., excludes regionalization) and include original source citation. egionalized flowables are excluded from the output files generated by the LCIA Formatter at this time.

-FEDEFL Inventory Methods - Ben Y
+## FEDEFL Inventory Methods - Ben Y
-The LCIAformatter generates Life Cycle Inventory Methods based on groups of elementary flows identified in the FEDEFL.
+The LCIAformatter generates life cycle inventory methods based on groups of elementary flows identified in the FEDEFL.
 For example, an inventory method for energy resource use would represent a summation of all instances of these flows within a dataset.
 Where necessary unit conversions are applied to achieve a consistent indicator unit.

+# Applications

 Valuation and other Endpoint Methods - Andrew

-Current use by other ecosystem tools (i.e. USEEIOr)?

-# Conclusions and Future Applications
+The LCIA methods generated by the LCIAformatter for use with the FEDEFL are hosted publicly on the Federal LCA Commons for use by practitioners and researchers.
+These methods support life cycle assessments performed by many parties, including member agencies for the Federal LCA Commons such as U.S. EPA, U.S. DOE, USDA, DOD, and others.
+These methods also enable impact assessment for researchers utilizing the US Life Cycle Inventory (USLCI) Database.
+As a Python-based package, the LCIAformatter can also be accessed by the expanding network of publicly available tools for LCA automation, including [useeior](https://github.com/USEPA/useeior) and the Electricity Life Cycle Inventory ([electricitylci](https://github.com/USEPA/ElectricityLCI))
 The system was built to be flexible enough to support creating outputs for LCIA spatially-explicit characterization factors.

-Future applications:
--regionalization
--custom methods

 # Acknowledgements